Children in Mexico need sustainable access to healthy food.

 In countries where poverty rates are high, such as Mexico, many children and their families suffer from a range of health issues like malaria and tuberculosis.
 Another emerging concern is obesity.
 Recently, Mexico narrowly edged out the United States as the world's most obese country per capita, a statistic that carries serious health problems for many Mexicans.

 According to data from the 2010 Global Burden of Disease study, incidence of disability and premature death resulting from obesity among Mexicans increased by 164 percent between 1990 and 2010.
 Although the reasons for this substantial increase are complex, the heightened availability of low-priced soft drinks, many of which contain high levels of sugar and processed sugar products such as high fructose corn syrup, is believed to be a significant contributing factor.

 Although increased consumption of sugary beverages is one of the GBD study's 14 primary factors in growing obesity rates in many countries including Mexico, a range of other dietary problems play a role.
 Reduced or inadequate intake of fruits, nuts and vegetables, alongside heightened consumption of processed foods, are also contributing to rising obesity rates in Mexico and other countries.
-These dietary problems are common among low-income families, as poor-quality food is often much cheaper and more available than healthier food.
+These dietary problems are common among low-income families, as unhealthy food is often much cheaper and more available than healthy food.

 Taking a Stand